Which school do you want to support?

 To meet the unique learning needs of non-English speaking children, some recommend separate learning materials and classes.
 Some also propose that a multi-lingual educational system should embrace and expand these students’ proficiency in their primary language.

 Unsurprisingly, political considerations electrify discussion of these matters.
 In 1998, voters passed Proposition 227, which required that nearly all California public school instruction (except foreign language classes) be conducted in English.
 But times change.
-In 2016, voters took another look at the issue and overwhelmingly passed Proposition 58, which repealed the restrictions on bilingual education in Prop.
-227. Ed100 Lesson 6.16 provides research on the importance of biliteracy skills).
+In 2016, voters took another look at the issue and overwhelmingly passed Proposition 58.
+The law repealed the restrictions on bilingual education, requiring instead that all students should master the English language.
+Ed100 Lesson 6.16 provides research on the importance of biliteracy skills).

 English teachers lack nothing when it comes to passion for their work.
 A prolonged disagreement about how best to teach elementary English once earned such explosive headlines that it was dubbed "the reading wars."
 The debate centered on whether students should learn to sound out words phonetically (the "phonetics" camp) or to recognize them as distinct words (the "whole language" camp).
 This complex debate no longer seems to spark much emotion; learning materials evolved to include elements of both approaches.